Wagnerian (horse): 2019: four-year-old season

 On his first appearance as a four-year-old Wagnerian started the 7.4/1 fourth favourite for the Grade 1 Osaka Hai at Hanshin on 31 March.
 He raced in mid-division before staying on strongly to take third place behind Al Ain and Kiseki, beaten half a length by the winner.
 He was then off the track for four and a half months before contesting the Grade 2 Sapporo Kinen in August when he finished fourth behind Blast Onepiece, Sungrazer and Fierement.
 After another break he returned in the autumn edition of the Tenno Sho at Tokyo on 27 October when he started at odds of 17.7/1 in a field of sixteen.
 He stayed on well from the rear of the field without looking likely to win and came home fifth as victory went to the filly Almond Eye.
 On 24 November Wagnerian ended his season by starting second favourite for the Japan Cup.
 After settling behind the leaders he lost his position entering the straight but then "unleashed a furious charge" to take third place behind Suave Richard and Curren Bouquetd'or.

 2020: five-year-old season

 Wagnerian made his first appearance of 2020 in the Osaka Hai on 5 April and started the 4.2/1 fourth choice in the betting.
 He raced behind the leaders on the inside rail and struggled to obtain a clear run approaching the straight before finishing well to take fifth place, two and a half lengths behind the winner Lucky Lilac.
 At the same track on 28 June Wagnerian contested the 61st edition of the Grade 1 Takarazuka Kinen.
 He raced in second place behind the front-running outsider Tosen Surya for most of the way but dropped out of contention in the straight and came home thirteenth of the eighteen runners behind Chrono Genesis.

+2021: six-year-old season and death

+Wagnerian was taken out of racing for a prolonged time due to problems with his throat and had undergone surgery to remove his vocal cords.
+He returned to race at the 2021 Kyoto Kinen but came in 5th place, and could not win anymore races.
+After finishing in 18th place at the Japan Cup, Wagnerian's health gradually deteriorated and he was hospitalized at an equine vet stable located inside the Ritto Training Center.
+At around 6PM on 5 January 2022, Wagnerian died at the vet's table, and after an autopsy was conducted it was revealed that the horse had an egg-sized gallstone stuck in his bile duct, which led to multiple organ failure.

+Wagnerian's death marked the first death of an active Derby-winner in the Heisei era and the fifth ever, after Governor, Ieryu, Tokino Minoru, and Keystone.